FlipperMCE/firmware/README.md

 There are some configuration values that can be modified on a per card base within a config file named  `CardX.ini` in a card folder, where `X` is the card index.

-*Note 1: The BOOT folder should contain a file named `BootCard.ini`* *Note 2: Make sure there is an empty line at the end of the ini file.*
+*Note: Make sure there is an empty line at the end of the ini file.*

 ```ini
 [ChannelName]